 There is much made in our culture, certainly in corporate settings, about the importance and nature of leadership.
-There are those who advocate coalition building, those who advocate proactive decisiveness, those who still validate hierarchy and those for flattened non hierarchical structures.
+There are those who advocate coalition building, those who advocate proactive decisiveness, those who still validate hierarchy, and those for flattened non hierarchical structures.
 Even definitions for leadership bounce all around with the the latest gurus offering their counsel.
-My thoughts and experience of leadership have grown through the years but there is one principle that I keep returning to which I find both effective and biblical.
+My thoughts and experience of leadership have grown over the years, but there is one principle that I keep returning to which I find both effective and biblical.

 I guess someone could have a name for this but I simply call it leading from among the people.
 To be honest, I have found myself in leadership roles my entire life.
-Whether leaders are born or made, I am not saying, but I do know that it has been somewhat natural for me to find myself leading others.
-Whether it was quarterbacking the high school football team, leading the honor society, captaining our wrestling team my days as a teen were filled with leadership.
+Whether leaders are born or made, probably a little of both, I know that it has been somewhat natural for me to find myself leading others.
+Whether it was quarterbacking the high school football team, leading the honor society, captaining our wrestling team, my days as a teen were filled with leadership.
 In college it seemed that many of my college teammates and classmates would come to me for counsel and insight into life difficulties and problems.
-During my life over the last 12 years God has has consistently placed me with and among leaders in ministry.
-Anyway, the leaders I personally have found most attractive and the kind I pray to become are those who “lead from among the people.”
+During my life, God has has consistently placed me with and among leaders in ministry.
+Anyway, the leaders I have found most attractive, and the kind I pray to become, are those who “lead from among the people.”

-First, let me describe some ways of leading which are counter to this sort of leadership.
+First, i want to describe some ways of leading which are counter to this sort of leadership.
 Second, I want to give a few illustrations of what I mean when I say “lead among.”
 Two will come from Scripture, one from history/culture, and one from the Leader of Leaders and Lord of Lords.

 What it means to NOT lead from among the people

-- Leading from Above - this is being in charge of people, telling them what to do without embracing or experiencing the circumstances.
-It is leading from positional authority…calling down from on high so to speak.
-I like this leadership only from 3 persons - Father, Son and Holy Ghost - I do not enjoy it from people.
-It is particularly troublesome if the person does not have trustworthy character or is not willing to personally sacrifice with or for those she leads.
-Having responsibility for others is good - having authority without character is resented.
+- Leading from Above This is being in charge of people, telling them what to do without embracing or experiencing their circumstances.
+It is leading from positional authority and calling down from on high so to speak.
+I like this leadership from 3 persons: Father, Son and Holy Ghost.
+I do not always enjoy it from people.
+It is particularly troublesome if the person leading does not have trustworthy character or is not willing to personally sacrifice with or for those she leads.
+Having responsibility for others is good; Having authority without character is resented.

-- Leading Insincerely - Some like to fake it.
-To act interested, concerned, even get their hands dirty with others in their leadership.
-The problem can be that they do not naturally feel a place among those they lead - they do things in order to produce effects without really living it authentically.
+- Leading Insincerely Some like to fake it.
+Insincere leadership may act interested, concerned, even get their hands dirty with others in their leadership.
+The problem can be that they do not naturally feel a place among those they lead.
+They do things in order to produce effects without really living it authentically.
 Usually this sort of leadership is short lived or seen through.
-People tend to have pretty high authenticity meters today - a fake usually is exposed.
+People tend to have pretty high authenticity meters today and a fake usually is exposed.

-- Leading for Personal Gain - I know there are some who say that this is the default motivation of every heart - personal self-interest.
+- Leading for Personal Gain I know there are some who say that this is the default motivation of every heart.
+Personal self-interest!
 Please, I do not need you to spew Ayn Rand quotes at me.
-I just think it is brutal to be led by someone who sees others as a means to and end and not an end themselves.
-There are even definitions which describe management as using others to accomplish pre determined goals.
+I just think it is brutal to be led by someone who sees others as a means to an end and not an end themselves.
+There are even definitions which describe management as accomplishing accomplish predetermined goals through others.
 This could be good or terrible.
-It all depends on how “using” is defined.
+It all depends on how “through others” actually goes down.

 A few examples of leading among